 Not so resilient filesystem

 Now, you’d think that with Dell and Microsoft working hand-in-hand, this would be straightforward.
-But chatting with Dell engineers during the process quickly showed me that even they find allot of maintainance and Microsoft's choices painful.
+But chatting with a Dell engineer during the process quickly showed me that even they find allot of maintenance and other Microsoft's choices painful.
 Microsoft really has a talent for making simple things unnecessarily difficult.
-So no, it’s not just us struggling...
+So no, it’s not just you and us struggling...

 23H2